Skip to content

 Discussion Questions

-Scripture Texts (NRSV) for Sunday, October 17, 2010 (Twenty-first Sunday after Pentecost)
+Scripture Texts (NRSV) for Sunday, November 28, 2010 (The First Sunday of Advent)

 (Text links are to Oremus Bible Browser.
 Oremus Bible Browser is not affiliated with or supported by the Evangelical Lutheran Church in America.
 You can find the calendar of readings for Year C at Lectionary Readings.)